Introducing Internet of Food & Farm 2020

 The goal is ambitious: to make precision farming a reality and to take a vital step towards a more sustainable food value chain.
 With the help of IoT technologies higher yields and better quality produce are within reach.
 Pesticide and fertilizer use will drop and overall efficiency is optimized.
 IoT technologies also enable better traceability of food, leading to increased food safety.

-Nineteen use-cases organised around five sectors (arable, dairy, fruits, meat and vegetables) develop, test and demonstrate IoT technologies in an operational farm environment all over Europe.
+Thirty three use-cases organised around five sectors (arable, dairy, fruits, meat and vegetables) develop, test and demonstrate IoT technologies in an operational farm environment all over Europe.
 The IoT solutions are being developed following technical, business and ethical considerations, and aim at reaching commercial stage at the end of the project, making IoF2020 a real game changer initiative.
-Follow us on twitter or subscribe to our newsletter to get the latest updates on IoF2020.
+Follow us on Twitter, LinkedIn and Facebook or subscribe to our newsletter to get the latest updates on IoF2020.
 Are you curious to learn more?
 Then have a look at our map of use cases.